 Much of the older and traditional generations are used to the old thinking of gender roles with men acting as the ultimate provider for the family.

 Today, I consider myself a strong person; I stand up for myself and know what I want.
-I’m not afraid to try new things or argue my actions.
+I’m not afraid to try new things or argue about my actions.
 Why?
-Because with every comment about how “cool it is” that I hunt or “I should leave this to the boys,” I grew stronger and more determined to fight for my place as an outdoorsman.
+Because with every comment about how “cool it is” that I hunt or “I should leave this to the boys,” I grow stronger and more determined to fight for my place as an outdoorsman.